ehei1/detour_sample/README.md

 # detour_dx9_wrapper
 easy detouring with wrapper. see detour.h and detour_ID3DXConstantTable.h in wrapper folder. it clears when destructing

+it will warn to output window with OutputDebugString() about unused variable in hlsl

+> ID3DXConstantTable::SetFloat("unused") D3DERR_INVALIDCALL: Invalid call

 ## build
 * run Visual Studio with administrator mode to build Detours